Allnero/plasma-applet-monero-price/README.md

 # Run

 Run Plasma widgets in their own window.
-On ubuntu you need to install `plasma-sdk`
+On Ubuntu you need to install `plasma-sdk`

 ```
 make run